Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 Do you remember the nonsensical projects?
 The teams that no one had heard of?
 The copy and pasted whitepapers?
 All the shameless rhetoric about 10 trillion dollar TAMs and 100K transactions per second?

 > The financiers (and the investors who trust their money to them) seem to be convinced that they have discovered the most profitable vein.
 They then indulge in the intense repetition of the same successful recipe, be it from canals from any river to any river, as in the first revolution, or more dot coms and telecommunications.

 Do you remember all the ICO investing syndicates?
 The Telegram groups?
 The newsletters?

 During Canal Mania in the 1790s, canals were created from river to river with no regard for routing, believing that canals magically produced demand.
 In the 1840s, railway projects were built from town to town without regard for engineering practicality.
 In the 1920s, real estate values became untethered from the constraints of urban planning, believing that the automobile meant any territory could be valuable if connected by roads.
-And of course, in the 90s, dotcoms were funded with no evidence of product-market fit.
+And of course, in the late 90s, dotcoms were funded with no evidence of product-market fit.

 None of this is new.